 Be intentional with your surroundings and how they influence you.
 The people and objects around you can impact your mood and self-worth.
 Make sure they’re contributing to your happiness and energy, not detracting from it.

 Changing your environment can also give you a boost.
-Get outside in nature as often as possible.
+Get outside in nature to enjoy life's simple pleasures as often as possible.
 Plan activity dates—solo, with a partner, or with friends—simply to try something completely new.
 The act of exploring and experimenting is enough to help you grow.
-(Plus, you might just discover something to add to your dream life that you never predicted, like a love of roller skating or cheese-making!)

 The ultimate environment shake-up is travel.
 Nothing puts life into perspective like stepping outside of the familiar.
 Even if traveling isn’t possible, be a tourist in your own town.
 Look at the world around you with fresh eyes.
 It’ll help you check how well-aligned you are with living your best life.